 Reduce & Re-use

-As mentioned earlier in this post, one of the most effective ways of stretching out your meals and saving money on groceries is to use up any leftovers.
+As mentioned earlier in this post, one of the most effective ways of saving on groceries and stretching out your meals is to use up any leftovers.
 This technique can be pushed a step further by eliminating as much waste as possible from your kitchen which will ultimately save you a bundle while also helping the environment; Less waste = Less landfill!

 Food waste normally breaks down into the earth in a natural environment; there is nothing natural however, in a landfill!
 When food waste is combined with plastic bin liners and thrown into landfill where the level of oxygen necessary to decompose food is next to non-existent, it becomes a serious problem as it releases harmful toxins back into the environment (that pong you notice when driving past a tip?
 THAT!).
 Reducing your food waste is an excellent step forward in doing your bit to help our environment while also saving on groceries.